You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

-9. Peter and John surprised the leaders for making such a good speech despite having no formal education.
+9) Peter and John surprised the leaders by delivering a good speech despite having no formal education.

-The leaders saw how bold Peter and John were despite the trial (Acts 4:13, ESV).
+The leaders saw how bold Peter and John were despite the trial (Acts 4:13).
 They were so firm in testifying about Jesus.

 But they perceived the apostles as typical, uneducated men.
 Yet, they were amazed by everything they preached about.

 With this, they recognized that they had been with Jesus.

 10) The leaders couldn’t help but set Peter and John free because of their testimony.

 Seeing the lame man healed, the leaders couldn’t oppose anything that Peter and John testified about.

 Later, the council members conferred with one another.